Hekski/Hangman-game-u03-/README.md

 ## Hangman game project in Javascript

-This is a game app created in Javascript, and my first Javascript project.
+This is a game app created in Javascript and SCSS, and my first Javascript project ever.